jackivan88/tech2017-18/terms.md

 1. **natural world:** Earth, space, and all living things not created by humans
 1. **optimization:** choosing alternatives to make the solution work as well as it can
 1. **process:** a series of steps by which resources are changed into desired products
-1. **requirement:** features that define the performance of a system
+1. **requirement:** a feature that defines the performance of a system
 1. **resource:** any type of supply, service, or support
 1. **scientific inquiry:** observing and recording events and experimenting to test the effects of one thing on another
 1. **system:** a group of interrelated parts that work together to produce a desired result